-Welcome back!
-Did one of your students come up with an amazing Sizzling Start in the 4 Styles in 4 Minutes Action Activity?
+Did one of your students come up with an amazing Sizzling Start in the 5 Styles in 5 Minutes Action Activity?
 Why not share it on our Facebook page so they can be rewarded with feedback from other teachers.
 There, you can access lots of great ideas, activities and inspiration from your fellow teachers!

-Let’s switch up the inspiration for your students this time – run the 5 Minute Fast Start Action Activity using photos as story prompts rather than text.
+Let’s switch up the inspiration for your students in this final activity – run the 5-Minute Fast Start Action Activity using photos as story prompts rather than text.
 This will help your students develop strength in idea generation, and improve their Sizzling Starts.
 And, don’t forget, many students are visual learners and will connect better with receiving prompts this way.

 You can even get students to run the Action Activity themselves.
 This ties in with the National Curriculum which strongly emphasises verbal scaffolding and interaction.

 Every team is responsible for running the Five-Minute Five-Photo Challenge for the day, which means they have to: